ShizukaDonaghue/happy-beans/README.md

 <img src="docs/images/testing/us-account-registration-signup.png" width=800>

-The Hope page carries a larger version of the logo with the tagline "A home for your favourite family-friendly recipes" so that the purpose of the website is immediately clear.
+The Hope page carries a larger version of the logo with the tagline "A home for your favourite family-friendly recipes" so that the purpose of the site is immediately clear.
-The logo was created using [Wix](https://www.wix.com/) and includes green beans in the design to suit the name of the website.
+The logo was created using [Wix](https://www.wix.com/) and includes green beans in the design to suit the name of the site.

-Underneath the tagline, three cards are displayed explaining what users can expect from the website and the benefits of signing up.
+Underneath the tagline, three cards are displayed explaining what users can expect from the site and the benefits of signing up.
 Sign Up button is included underneath the cards to make it easier for users to sign up.
 This button directs users to Sign Up page for convenience.

 If the user is already logged in, the Sign Up button is replaced with Post a Recipe button to encourage users to post recipes.